MartinSahlen/cloud-functions-python/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p, --production      Build function for production environment -f FILE_NAME, --file_name FILE_NAME
+  -h, --help            show this help message and exit -p, --production      Build function for production environment -i, --production_image
+                        Docker image to use for building production environment -f FILE_NAME, --file_name FILE_NAME
                         The file name of the file you wish to build --python_version {2.7,3.5}